 Ensure you clearly define the performance and accomplishments that can bring rewards and recognition to an employee.

 Determine the frequency of reward, weekly, monthly, or yearly, depending on your funds and the number of participating employees.

 Set a fair process

-Transparency is essential, and employees must understand exactly what they must aim for to be appreciated.
-Your performance indicators must be focused, reasonable, measurable, challenging, and achievable.
+Finally, transparency is essential, and employees must understand exactly what they must aim for to receive appreciation.
+Your performance indicators must be to the point, reasonable, measurable, challenging, and achievable.

 Ongoing review process

 Feedback is essential, and it is critical to understand how employees are receiving it and how your reward program is performing on an ongoing basis.

 Giving out rewards that do not inspire or motivate employees can be in fact counterproductive and lead to demotivation.
 Without ongoing evaluation, your reward program may have a negative impact, so keeping a close eye on its performance is critical.

 A structured and automated program is easier to handle and more effective in incentivizing and motivating employees.
 Consequently, your company can reap long-term benefits with the right Employee Recognition and Rewards program.

 Advantage Club provides a cloud-based employee reward system that complements your R&R program.
 Additionally, It includes customizable features with personalization to meet the needs of your global workforce and organization.